CleansheetLLC/Cleansheet/.github/CHATBOT_CREATOR_REQUIREMENTS.md

 1. **Freemium vs. Premium:**
    - Should chatbot creation be a free feature for all users, or premium-only?
+     - Premium only - in fact it will be an add on to job seekers, probably very expensive.
    - If free, what limitations? (e.g., max 50 conversations/month, basic analytics only)
    - What premium features justify upgrade? (custom domain, unlimited conversations, advanced analytics)
+     - custom domain, unlimited conversations

 2. **Branding:**
    - Should chatbot interface display "Powered by Cleansheet" badge?
+     - Yes by default
    - Can users remove branding in premium tier?
+     - Another add-on
    - How prominent should Cleansheet branding be in embed widget?
+     - Obvious but not overwhelming.
+Certain use cases should be motivated to upgrade to remove.

 3. **Content Moderation:**
    - How do we handle inappropriate visitor messages to chatbots?
+     - block, standard chatbot responses
    - Should profile owners be able to review and block specific visitors?
+     - yes, and there should allow lists as well as block lists, comprehensive settings
    - What's the process for reporting abusive chatbot usage?
+     - we will need to establish this with legal advice.
+Let's implement the framework for detection, reporting, blocking and forwarding, auditing, though

 4. **Multi-Chatbot Support:**
    - Can users create multiple chatbots with different configurations (e.g., one for recruiting, one for freelancing)?
+     - yes
    - How do we manage multiple chatbots in the UI?
+     - It would be handled as a d3 node in the mindmap.
+Slideout to a table with the chatbot attributes
    - Pricing implications for multi-chatbot accounts?
+     - Per chatbot.
+No discounts.
+This is purely a vanity feature.

 5. **LLM Provider Strategy:**
    - Azure OpenAI only, or support multiple providers (Anthropic Claude, Google Gemini)?
+     - We'll be piloting with claude haiku.
+Cleansheet managed.
    - Allow users to BYOK (Bring Your Own Key) for LLM providers?
+     - No - this would preclude control
    - How do we handle LLM provider downtime or rate limits?
+     - we will be handling.
+We will rate limit users, and align consumption.
+This implies the need for a backend.

 ---